nicyscaria/nicyscaria.github.io/_pages/about.md

   - /about.html
 ---

-🙎🏽‍♀️ I am a second year PhD student at Indian Institute of Science, Bengaluru!
+🙎🏽‍♀️ I am a second year PhD student in Computational and Data Sciences department at Indian Institute of Science, Bengaluru!

-👩🏻‍🔬 My research interests are in building personalized adaptive learning solutions through artificial intelligence in an Indian context.
+🕵🏽‍♀️ My research interests are in building personalized adaptive learning solutions for students through artificial intelligence in an Indian context.
+I am building expertise in natural language processing, large language models, knowledge graphs, reinforcement learning, etc., for the same.

 📅 I am currently working towards generating educational questions of different cognitive levels as defined in Bloom's taxonomy and automatically evaluating these machine generated questions.

-🏔️ I am also interested in teaching, learning how people learn and think, traveling, hiking, art, music, movies and food.
+🏔️ I am also interested in teaching, learning how people think and learn, traveling, hiking, art, music, movies and food.

 # Experience